Almost Everything About the Unitary Almost Mathieu Operator: Continuous Spectrum

-On the other hand, using the exact form of the Lyapunov exponent from \eqref{eq:contspec:gordonLEexact} and the sharp Gordon criterion of Avila--You--Zhou \cite{AviYouZho2017DMJ}, which was worked out for CMV matrices in Li--Damanik--Zhou\footnote{The argument extends to the generalized CMV case considered in this work via a verbatim repitition of the argument from \cite{LiDamZhou2021Preprint}.} (see \cite[Appendix~C]{LiDamZhou2021Preprint}), one sees that every spectral measure is continuous, which concludes the argument. \end{proof}
+On the other hand, using the exact form of the Lyapunov exponent from \eqref{eq:contspec:gordonLEexact} and the sharp Gordon criterion, which was worked out for CMV matrices in Li--Damanik--Zhou (see \cite[Appendix~C]{LiDamZhou2021Preprint}), one sees that every spectral measure is continuous.
+More precisely, the desired absence of eigenvalues may be deduced from the argument of \cite{LiDamZhou2021Preprint} after taking two things into account.
+First, use the gauge equivalence of $W_{\lambda_1,\lambda_2,\Phi,\theta}$ and $\calE_{\lambda_1,\lambda_2,\Phi,\theta}^\realified$ as in Corollary~\ref{coro:UAMOtoCMV} to equate purely continuous spectrum for $W_{\lambda_1,\lambda_2,\Phi,\theta}$ with that of $\calE_{\lambda_1,\lambda_2,\Phi,\theta}^\realified$.
+Second, apply a nearly-verbatim repetition of the arguments of \cite{LiDamZhou2021Preprint} for $\calE_{\lambda_1,\lambda_2,\Phi,\theta}^\realified$ by passing to blocks of length two; that is, work with the two-step Szeg\H{o} cocycle as in \eqref{eq:szegococycledef}, which is genuinely quasiperiodic (and which belongs to $\SU(1,1)$ \cite[Section~10.4]{Simon2005OPUC2}), enabling the application of their techniques. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:maintype}.\ref{t:maintype:gordon}] Since the set of $\Phi$ with $\beta(\Phi) = \infty$ is known to be residual, this follows immediately from Theorem~\ref{t:AYZ}.\end{proof}